Why Bob Mankoff matters

 One of the most consequential parts of Mankoff's career had less to do with pen lines than with ownership and retrieval.

 His official biography still foregrounds the Cartoon Bank and later Cartoon Collections as serious accomplishments, and it should.
-Mankoff recognized early that cartooning was not only about the weekly page.
-It was about preservation, licensing, discoverability, and reuse.
+Mankoff recognized early that cartooning was about the weekly page and also about preservation, licensing, discoverability, and reuse.
 A funny drawing is also a cultural asset, and if you organize enough of them well enough, you change the economics of the form.

 He kept pushing humor into newer platforms